AThet01/Student-Management-System/README.md

 # Student-Management-System
-A lightweight, desktop-based CRUD (Create, Read, Update, Delete) application built with Python using the tkinter library for the graphical interface and MySQL for data persistence
+A lightweight, desktop-based CRUD (Create, Read, Update, Delete) application built with Python using the tkinter library for the graphical interface and MySQL for data persistence.

 # 🚀 Features